-One of the more common questions I receive from small business owners who want to learn more about the solo 401(k) plan is whether the plan will help eliminate self-employment tax.
+One of the more common questions we receive from self-employed business owners seeking to establish a Solo 401(k) plan is whether it can reduce self-employment tax.
 The short answer is no.

 What is Self-Employment Tax?